PMCC-BioinformaticsCore/janis/docs/tutorials/running.md

 ### Overriding export location
 > Default: `export_path=~/Desktop/{name}/{language}/`

-You can override the export path to a more convenient location, by providing the ``parameter to `dump_translation`.
+You can override the export path to a more convenient location, by providing the ``parameter to `translate`.
 Prefixing the path with `~` (_tilde_) will replace this per [`os.path.expanduser`](https://docs.python.org/3/library/os.path.html#os.path.expanduser).
 You can also use the following placeholders (see [`github/janis/translation/exportpath`](https://github.com/PMCC-BioinformaticsCore/janis/blob/master/janis/translations/exportpath.py) for more information):

 - `"{language}"` - 'cwl' or 'wdl'
 - `"{name}"` - Workflow identifier